 - Write the heading of the topic, your name, and AUC ID on a blank paper

-- Show the camera your writing upon completion of your writing exam.,
+- Show to the camera your writing upon completion of your writing exam

-- Submit the exam immediately after showing it to the camera following the steps below:
+- Click on the Finish Attempt button immediately after showing it to the camera, following the steps below:

-- Scan your essay or taking a clear good quality photo of it using your mobile
+- Scan your essay or take a clear good, quality photo of it using your mobile

-- Click on Arabic Placement and choose and click on Version # Submission Attach your scanned essay.
+- Click on Sample Exam Submission to attach your scanned essay.

 Section 1: Vocabulary and Structure (25%)

 - Answer the multiple-choice questions in the two authentic reading passages